jaumemy/django-second-clone-project/README.md

 # About this project

-Spacer is a social media site, where you can create an account and join groups ( I called them galaxies as space it is the theme of the web ).
+Spacer is a social media site, where you can create an account and join groups ( I called them galaxies as space is the theme of the web ).
-Then you can post in a gallaxy with other users.
+Then you can post in a galaxy with other users.
 Of course you can also leave galaxies, remove posts or check other users posts, among other common actions in social media sites.

 # django-second-clone-project